 Oil, investments, strong banking systems propel top economies: IMF

+According to the report, most highest-ranking countries have either fuel and oil or investment and strong banking systems supporting their claim.
 The IMF has based the rankings on its October 2017 data.
 The report looks at GDP per capita and purchasing power parity.
 It also compares currencies with the cost of goods to weigh a country's economy in relation to others.